-Awarded to students obtaining an average cumulative score of 70% or above in Parasitology in the first attempt.
+Awarded to students obtaining an average cumulative score of 70% or above in the Parasitology components of Infection 1 and Infection 2 modules, in the first attempt.

 V. Sivalingam Memorial Prize in Parasitology

 Awarded to the student who obtains the highest mark above 70% in Parasitology at the third MBBS examination, and secures a first- or second-Class pass in the first attempt at the third MBBS examination.